Everest Base Camp Trek

 [ ] Approach shoes (optional)

-[ ] Lightweight trekking boots (in addition to approach shoes just in case it snows during the trek and you can therefore avoid getting cold wet feet).
-Something that is reasonably substantial like the Trango Evo , Scarpa Rebel or a suitable alternative.
+[ ] Lightweight trekking boots.
+Something that is reasonably substantial like the Trango Evo , Scarpa Rebel or a suitable alternative

-[ ] Gaiters (again just in the event that there is any snowfall during the trekking phase).
-These are available in Kathmandu.
+[ ] Gaiters (just in the event that there is any snowfall during the trekking phase).
+These are available in Kathmandu

-[ ] Lightweight spikes (again this is just in case we have conditions underfoot that may compromise safety).
-Available in KTM.
+[ ] Lightweight spikes (great for crossing the Cho La just in case we have conditions underfoot that may compromise safety).
+Available in KTM

-[ ] Waterproof jacket – lightweight breathable preferred (but not too lightweight e.g. Gore-Tex Paclite, eVent or similar)
+[ ] Waterproof jacket – lightweight and breathable (but not too lightweight) e.g. Gore-Tex Paclite, eVent or similar)

 [ ] Waterproof trousers